Master of Science in Computer Science

 A requirement of the program is to gain useful, real-world experience applying the tools and concepts acquired in the course of study.
-A student without prior, relevant work experience is required to do an internship, typically taken during the summer term.
-A student with prior, relevant work experience may receive credit, in lieu of an internship.
-To receive credit for prior experience, the student must submit an academic reflection that addresses the skills, knowledge, techniques, and design principles related to computer science that they acquired in his or her work, and create a portfolio of related work projects, including design documents, programs, and documentation as appropriate, which demonstrate a mastery of these areas.
-All Duquesne students are able to use Handshake through the Center for Career Services to assist in finding internships.
+A student without prior, relevant work experience is required to complete an internship or employment experience, typically during the summer term.
+A student with prior, relevant work experience may satisfy the internship requirement by submitting suitable materials.
+These materials include an academic reflection that addresses the skills, knowledge, techniques, and design principles related to computer science acquired in his or her work along with a portfolio of related work projects, including design documents, programs, and documentation as appropriate, which demonstrate a mastery of these areas.
+All Duquesne students are able to use Handshake through the Center for Career Development as one of the tools in finding internships.

 The Computing Ethics course will examine ethical frameworks in depth and stress professional ethics of the field as developed by professional societies.
 Students who have taken an undergraduate course in Computing Ethics, or those who have studied the material on their own, may opt to take a placement examination in lieu of taking the Computing Ethics course.

 The Computer Science electives must be at the 500 or above level.
 Up to three (or six if Computing Ethics is waived) credits of 500-level courses may be taken outside the program with departmental approval.
 These credits may be earned at Duquesne or at other approved institutions, including at Carnegie Mellon or the University of Pittsburgh through cross-registration.

 The graduate director assists all MSCS students with questions about courses and program requirements.
 The director will also guide students to other Duquesne offices for answers to questions outside the scope of the program itself.

 There are no comprehensive examinations required for the MSCS degree.